GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex2_gnirsls_Jband111mm_cmdline.rst

 Telluric Standard
 =================
-The telluric standard observed before the science observation is "hip 55627".
+The telluric standard observed after the science observation is "hip 55627".
 The spectral type of the star is A0V.

 To properly calculate and fit a telluric model to the star, we need to know